OpenAudioMc/documentation/content/client.md

  - Linux or MacOS
  - NodeJS & NPM
  - Some prior experience maintaining web applications

- To compile
+To compile:
   1. Clone the OpenAudioMc [repository](https://github.com/Mindgamesnl/OpenAudioMc) (or download it as a zip file)
   2. Navigate to `client/`
   3. Install dependencies running `npm install`
   4. Run the build-script running `npm run-script build`
   5. Your new custom build will appear in the `target` directory, follow the setup instructions to set it up.